ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ;
 ;: A communication channel or secure path between systems that take on RATS roles.
 ;Attestation evidence, for example, can be conveyed from an attester to a verifier via an interconnect.
-Examples include: GPIO pins, an USB link, or the Internet.
+;Examples include: GPIO pins, an USB link, or the Internet.

 Authentication Checker: